choke06/Verity/README.md

 - Prototype in development
 - Retailer, manufacturer, and government source ingestion
-- Domains include Amazon, Walmart, Target, Best Buy, Home Depot, Apple and more
 - Approximately 275-300 products indexed
+- Sources include Amazon, Walmart, Target, Best Buy, Home Depot, Apple and more
 - 15,000+ extracted claims (soon to be many more!)